NewZsh/Notes-for-Learning-Theory/notes.md

 $$\max(\max_{i\neq y} \{z_i\}-z_y, 0)$$

 However, in each epoch, only two gradients of +1 and -1 make effect on backpropogation, and the learning procedure may be too slow.
 So we must smooth the maximum function.
-Note that, the smoothe version of maximum funciton is LogSumExp (https://link.zhihu.com/?target=https%3A//en.wikipedia.org/wiki/LogSumExp) but not softmax.
+Note that, the smooth version of maximum funciton is LogSumExp (https://en.wikipedia.org/wiki/LogSumExp) but not softmax.

 $$\max \left(\log \left( \sum_{i\neq y} e^{z_i} \right)-z_y, 0 \right)$$